Russians gone from Ukraine village, fear and hardship remain

 “This is our electricity,” Trofimenko, 68, says.

-It has been over 11 weeks since Ukrainian forces wrested back her village, Kalynivske, in Kherson province, from Russian occupation.
-But liberation has not diminished the hardship for residents, both those returning home and the ones who never left.
+It has been over 11 weeks since Ukrainian forces wrested back her village in Kherson province from Russian occupation.
+But liberation has not diminished the hardship for residents of Kalynivske, both those returning home and the ones who never left.
 In the peak of winter, the remote area not far from an active front line has no power or water.
 The sounds of war are never far.

 Russian forces withdrew from the western side of the Dnieper River, which bisects the province, but remain in control of the eastern side.
 A near constant barrage of fire from only a few kilometers away, and the danger of leftover mines leaving many Ukrainians too scared to venture out, has rendered normalcy an elusive dream and cast a pall over their military’s strategic victory.